 If your work investigates ethics of personhood, place, and identity, we want to read it.
 We especially seek submissions from women, queer and trans artists, artists of color, differently-abled artists, and those whose identities intersect with more than one of these margins.

 Valentine Conaty is a Birmingham-grown artist and editor based in Queens.
 She has curated poetry and visual arts for Loose Change and founded Bomb Cyclone.
-By day, she supports poets, presses, and literary organizations in planning events at Poets House, among the nation’s largest public poetry libraries.
-Recent work can be found in Anomaly, The Operating System’s Ex-Spec Po series, and Glass Poetry’s Writers Resist series—and elsewhere, under various former aliases.
-Her interests include popular music, contemporary sculpture and installation arts, and built environments of the American South.
+At work, she supports poets, small presses, and literary nonprofits in planning events at Poets House—among the nation’s largest public poetry libraries.
+Recent work may be found in Anomaly, The Operating System’s Ex-Spec Po series, Glass Poetry’s Poets Resist series, and Petrichor.
+Find her on Twitter @queertrix.

 Catty Donnelly is a voice actor, illustrator and composer from New York.
 They are currently working on a new musical, but it’s coming slowly, so don’t hold your breath or anything.